trashbirdecology/bbsAssistant/README.md

-**bbsAssistant**: An R package for downloading and handling data and information from the North American Breeding Bird Survey.
+**bbsAssistant**: An R package for Downloading and Handling Data and Information from the North American Breeding Bird Survey (BBS)
 ================
-Last updated: 2022-02-23
+Last updated: 2022-02-24

 <!-- badges: start -->